SphericalLabs/OpenSoundLab/README.md

 * If you already had OpenSoundLab installed from the App Store you might have to deinstall the app first
 * Please note that the Tutorial videos are not included in the repository and thus your build

+### Developer Notes
+See the [Developer Notes](https://docs.google.com/document/d/1_EpWIVUfs2bxpx9QFacNEzsJZoaBOB2l7ooHdbXBrBM) for instructions on how to add new devices and more.
+These instructions are still work in progress.

 ### Mailing list
 Please subscribe to our [newsletter](http://eepurl.com/h-9PsD) in order to get updates about new releases.